Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Density of Hasse failures

 Let $S(\chi, B)$ denote the inside sum over $a$ in \eqref{eqn:Dirichlet}.
 From the Dirichlet convolution of $\varphi(a)/a$, the multiplicativity of $\chi$ and the fact that the M\"obius function is supported on squarefree integers, it follows that

 Expanding $\mu^2(a) = \sum_{d^2 \mid a} \mu(d)$ then yields

 Lastly, using the indicator function $\sum_{t \mid (a, r)} \mu(t)$ for the condition $(a,r) = 1$ gives

-If $\chi$ mod 40 is non-principal, this puts us in position to apply \eqref{eqn:char_partial}.
+If $\chi$ mod 40 is non-principal, we may apply \eqref{eqn:char_partial}.
 Alternatively, for the principal character mod $40$, we apply \eqref{eqn:char_partial_principal}.
 After doing so, in either case, the sum over $t$ is at most $\tau(r) \ll r^{\varepsilon}$, which in combination with the properties of the logarithm implies that the remaining sums over $r$ and $d$ are convergent, hence all of the sums $S(\chi, B)$ for non-principal characters $\chi$ contribute to an error of size $O(1)$ in \eqref{eqn:Dirichlet}, while $S(\chi, B)$ for the principal character mod $40$ is asymptotically $c_3 \log B$ for some positive constant $c_3$.
-Thus, in view of \eqref{eqn:step1} we have $N_n(B) \gg B^{3/2}\log B$ which completes the proof of Theorem~\ref{thm:main4}.
+Thus, in view of \eqref{eqn:step1} we have $N_n(B) \gg B^{3/2}\log B$, which completes the proof of Theorem~\ref{thm:main4}.